5 common misconceptions CFOs have when discussing FX

 We have been groomed for hundreds of years to think that the only way for us to manage transactions between two currencies is by using one of the behemoth banking institutions and that FX is far too complicated for the layman to handle.
 This article will look at some of the common misconceptions that every CFO should be aware of when dealing with FX within their firm.

 “My bank does that...”

-One of the most important things to understand is that the payment landscape has changed and there are now more ways than ever to send payments efficiently around the world.
+One of the most important things to understand is that the payment landscape has changed and there are now more ways than ever to send payments efficiently (and cheaper!!) around the world.
 What's more these other providers actually value the business and are willing to explain and educate CFOs on FX costs and hedging solutions which can help grow their firm internationally.
 Banks are important cogs within the payment mechanism... but seriously there is literally no reason to send a check anymore.